Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Colorado Mortgages

 Residents of Colorado are known for their love of the outdoors.
 With such stunning scenery all around them, it’s no surprise they feel this way.
 Colorado has some very high-end housing along with some real estate bargains in its beautiful environment.
 Like incomes, home prices in the state vary considerably by location.
 Colorado mortgage rates tend to reflect the national average, though.
-There are a few Colorado counties that have conforming loan limits above the baseline $726,200 mark.
+There are several Colorado counties that have conforming loan limits above the $832,750 baseline.

 Today's Mortgage Rates in Colorado